TeamGloomy/TeamGloomy.github.io/pages/mydoc/Consumer_Printers/troodon_v2/recommended_updates/troodon_v2_stealthburner_no_cw2.md

 ## Installation

 Remove the 2 x M3x8 Screws securing the PCB cover in place and put both the cover and the screws to one side.
 {% include image.html file="troodon_v2_bearing_1.jpg" alt="SB 1" caption="Stealthburner Only Installation 1" %}
 Remove the 2 x M3x12 Screws and 2 x M3x30 Screws securing the fan cover in place.
 Disconnect the fans, making note of which fan goes where.
-{% include image.html file="troodon_v2_bearing_2.jpg" alt="SB 1" caption="Stealthburner Only Installation 1" %}
+{% include image.html file="troodon_v2_bearing_2.jpg" alt="SB 2" caption="Stealthburner Only Installation 2" %}
 Remove the 2 x M3x16 Screws that secure the two halves of the part cooling housing together as these are required later on.
+{% include image.html file="troodon_v2_fan_screws.jpg" alt="SB 3" caption="Stealthburner Only Installation 3" %}
+Remove and keep the 40mm hotend cooling fan for installation in the Stealthburner.
 Disconnect the hotend heater and thermistor from the toolhead PCB.
 Remove the 2 x M3x40 Screws securing the printhead to the carriage and remove the printhead.
+{% include image.html file="troodon_v2_fan_screws_2.jpg" alt="SB 4" caption="Stealthburner Only Installation 4" %}
 Remove the V6 from the printhead by removing the 2 x M3x20 Screws.
 Keep the screws as they will be needed during assembly.
+{% include image.html file="troodon_v2_fan_screws_3.jpg" alt="SB 5" caption="Stealthburner Only Installation 5" %}

 Follow the [Stealthburner Manual](https://github.com/VoronDesign/Voron-Stealthburner/blob/main/Manual/Assembly_Manual_SB.pdf) from page 35 to page 56 and then again from page 65 to page 66.
 Remeber to plug the hotend, thermistor and 2 fans back in.
 Install the PCB Cover using 2 x M3x8 Screws.